 Vests and hydration packs tend to get pretty pricey rather quickly.
 My suggestion is if you can borrow one from a friend to try before you buy, do it.
 If you can’t, head to your local running shop and see what you can find.
 In my experience, I haven’t found much I love in the brick-and-mortar store.
 I think more runner-friendly communities have a better selection.
 But if you’re like me and can’t find what you’re looking for in a store, look for a vest or pack from a reputable company that you’re able to return or exchange just in case it doesn’t work for you.
 There are tons of options available.
 It will take some trial and error to find what works for you.

 I hope this post helped you if you’re struggling to determine which hydration option is best for you.
-Like I said, it’s all really individual and personal preference.
+Like I mentioned, it’s all really individual and personal preference.
 As you can see, I started with something that was so wrong for me and I tried several options before I finally found a pack I really like.
 It takes a minute.
 Be patient.
 And if you have any questions, please don’t hesitate to contact me or leave a comment below.
 I’m happy to guide you.

 TALK TO ME!